The TPM (Total Productivity Maintenance) method

 TPM optimizes equipment utilization, resulting in increased productivity through reduced downtime and production interruptions.

-By focusing on preventive maintenance, TPM helps reduce manufacturing errors and improve the quality of finished products, thereby contributing to better customer satisfaction.
+By focusing on preventive maintenance, TPM helps reduce manufacturing errors and improve the quality of finished products, contributing to better customer satisfaction.

-Improvement of Safety and Health at Work:
+Improving Safety and Health at Work:

 Employee Engagement:

-Extended Equipment Life:
+Extended Equipment Lifespan:

-Regular and preventive maintenance helps extend the life of equipment, reducing the need for costly investments in new equipment.
+Regular, preventative maintenance helps extend the life of equipment, reducing the need for costly investments in new equipment.

 Challenges and Solutions

-Resistance to change :
+Resistance to Change:

 Employees may be reluctant to adopt new ways of working.

-Solution: Actively involve employees in the implementation process and provide them with adequate training to facilitate acceptance of change.
+Solution: Actively involve employees in the implementation process and provide them with adequate training to facilitate acceptance of the change.

 Lack of Management Commitment: